OriaCohen054/capstone-openclip-mamba-robotics/README.md

 ### `src/mamba_model.py`

-Defines the Mamba-based behavioral cloning model.
+Defines the Mamba-based behavioral-cloning model.

 The model receives a sequence of multimodal vectors and predicts the next robotic action.